YaqiangCao/seqFlow/README.md

 ---
 ## Peaks
-Specific scripts for analysis of peak-centric data, such as ChIP-seq, DNase-seq and etc.
+Specific scripts for analysis of peak-centric data, such as ChIP-seq, ATAC-seq, DNase-seq and etc.

 ---
 ## Loops